 The G20/OECD Principles of Corporate Governance are the international standard for corporate governance.
 The Principles help policy makers evaluate and improve the legal, regulatory and institutional framework for corporate governance, with a view to supporting economic efficiency, sustainable growth and financial stability.
 First issued in 1999 and endorsed by G20 Leaders in 2015, the Principles are currently being reviewed and revised Principles will be issued in 2023.

 The OECD Corporate Governance Committee is reviewing the G20/OECD Principles of Corporate Governance.
 OECD, G20 and FSB members participate in the review, as well as other countries through the Committee’s regional Roundtables (Asia, Latin America and the Middle East and North Africa).
 The overall objective of the review is to update the Principles, in light of recent evolutions in capital markets and corporate governance policies and practices.The review was launched in November 2021 and will be completed in 2023.
-A public consultation on draft revisions is being conducted from 19 September to 21 October.

 The OECD Corporate Governance Factbook provides easily accessible, comparable and up-to-date information about the institutional, legal and regulatory frameworks for corporate governance across 49 jurisdictions worldwide.
 The Factbook can be used by governments, regulators and the private sector to compare their own frameworks with those of other countries and to get detailed information on practices in specific jurisdictions.